 Fact: Your company’s email program will only ever be as good as your contact database.

 No matter how great your emails are, eventually your contacts get married, change jobs, or receive promotions; their companies go out of business or merge with entirely different organizations.
-Slowly but surely, you’ll be left with inaccurate and unreliable data.
+Continue reading “7 Ways to Build Your Email List”

 From the time social media became a viable marketing channel, B2B companies have been looking for ways to automate social processes.
 Although social media tools have made this easier—with features like post scheduling, conversation monitoring, and hashtag tracking—some aspects of social selling can’t be pre-planned.